Rewards Strategy

 Financial institutions use the Variable Reward Effect to keep you spending.
 This is the same psychological mechanism used in slot machines.
 When you see your leaderboard rank move from #1,000 to #950, your brain releases dopamine, encouraging you to make just one more transaction.

 Scammers and low-quality protocols exploit this.
 They create complex multiplier systems that make you feel like you are winning while you are actually paying thousands in spreads.
 Always ground your spending in the ROI math, not the leaderboard rank.
-If the 'Net Reward Value' doesn't exceed your 'Cost of Grind,' you are the liquidity, not the farmer.
+If the net reward value does not exceed your cost of grind, you are the liquidity, not the farmer.

 If you are choosing a card today, ask yourself: